Filing for Divorce in PA? 5 Things You Must Consider First

 You will need to produce information regarding your income, property and debts for a PA divorce.
 Collect important financial paperwork such as tax returns, estate planning documents and pay stubs.
 Make a list of what you own, what your spouse owns, and what you own together.
 Be sure to include your home, cars and other personal property, stocks, bonds, mutual funds, retirement accounts, and insurance policies.
 Also list your debts and liabilities, including credit cards, student loans, etc. Your divorce attorney will need copies of all important financial documents.
 Gathering all of this information can take time, so if you are considering consulting a PA divorce attorney at some point within the next few months, it is in your best interest to begin developing this knowledge as soon as possible.

-4. Your Living Arrangements
+4. Your Living Arrangements in PA

 One of the toughest decisions divorcing couples face is determining their post-divorce living arrangements.
 You’ll need to decide which one of you will move out of the marital home.
 This is an extremely important decision with many ramifications, so you should discuss it with your divorce attorney before taking any action.